This tutorial will cover how to create an Entity, which is the FRB term for a “game object”. Examples of entities include:

 To create an Entity:

-- Right-click on the Entities tree item in Glue
+- Click the Add Entity quick action, or right-click on the Entities tree item in Glue and select Add Entity

 - Enter the name PlayerBall